-202 Clinical Dental Hygiene III 5 credit hours
+202 Clinical Dental Hygiene III

 Offered spring semester.
 One-hour lecture and sixteen hours clinic a week.
-Fee: \$150.00.
+Fee: \$250.00.
 Nurse Managed Wellness Clinic Fee: \$60.00.
+Mock Board Fee \$250.00.

 This course will incorporate dental hygiene care with critical thinking and case studies to prepare students for their national and regional board exams.
 Group discussions of problems related to clinical practice of dental hygiene are held.
 Continued clinical experience in enhancing clinical skills and techniques will be emphasized.